NewJerseyStyle/HKCCCU-FYP_APP.2015.09/README.md

 Printing feature was been removed without server side

 Announcement (CanvasNews) feature was been removed (Target server always changes its structure to prevent us access it so we eventually leave it alone)

+# The Application has been gave up with extracting data with DOM elements